snigdhagit/snigdha/content/authors/admin/_index.md

 - Visitors
 ---

-I am a statistician exploring the potential of new methods at the intersections of machine learning, probabilistic modeling, data science and genomics.
-My current research activities are specially focused on reconciling between inferential coherence and adaptive modeling, a conﬂict unavoidable with many large-scale, complex data analyses.
-My work aims at advancing methodology backed by theory and developing algorithms to translate these methods into practice.
+I am a statistician with wide-ranging interests, which aim at understanding massive and complex datasets.
+Broadly, my work explores the potential of new methodology at the intersections of machine learning, probabilistic modeling, statistical inference and genomics.
+A special focus is on reconciling between inferential coherence and adaptive modeling, a conﬂict unavoidable in present-day data science.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+A little bit about my history: I received my Bachelor of Statistics (Honors) and Master of Statistics degrees from the Indian Statistical Institute, Kolkata.
+Before joining the University of Michigan as an Assistant Professor of Statistics in 2018, I completed my doctoral thesis at Stanford University with Jonathan Taylor in the same year.